 PLTR SHAREHOLDER ALERT: Jakubowitz Law Reminds Palantir Shareholders of a Lead Plaintiff Deadline of November 14, 2022

 NEW YORK, Sept.
-23, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Palantir Technologies Inc. ( NYSE: PLTR).
+30, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Palantir Technologies Inc. (NYSE: PLTR).

 To receive updates on the lawsuit, fill out the form: